 Refer to the specific guidance by age as listed in the Bright Futures Guidelines (Hagan JF, Shaw JS, Duncan PM, eds.
 Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents.
 4th ed.
-American Academy of Pediatrics; 2017).
+American Academy

 The recommendations in this statement do not indicate an exclusive course of treatment or serve as a standard of medical care.
-Variations, taking into account individual circumstances, may be appropriate.
+Variations, taking into account individual circumstances, may be appropriate

-The Bright Futures/American Academy of Pediatrics Recommendations for Preventive Pediatric Health Care are updated annually.
+The Bright Futures/American Academy of Pediatrics Recommendations for Preventive Pediatric Health Care are